Reflective hyperbolic 2-elementary lattices, K3 surfaces and hyperkahler varieties: Coxeter diagrams and maximal parabolic subdiagrams

+Prof. Shigeru Mukai has informed me that this Coxeter diagram can also be obtained as a face of the fundamental polyhedron for the lattice $(A_3 \oplus A_1^6)^\perp$ in $II_{1,25}$ which was computed by Kond\=o \cite{kondo1998the-automorphism-group} using the Borcherds method \cite{borcherds1987automorphism-groups}.

+The diagram $\Gamma_r$ was described by Keum and Kond\=o \cite{keum2001the-automorphism-group} using the method of \cite{borcherds1987automorphism-groups} and the Leech lattice.
+Our description is quite different.
+The Borcherds method does not always produce the Coxeter diagram of a reflexive lattice (e.g. it does not in the $(16,6,1)$ case).
+So the equivalence between our diagram and Keum-Kond\=o's is not immediate.
+But it can be checked directly.

-The Coxeter diagram contains $48$ roots.
+The Coxeter diagram $\Gamma_r$ contains $48$ roots.
 The starting graph is $G=K_{4,4}$, the complete bipartite graph on $8$ vertices, shown in Figure~\ref{fig:18roots}.
 As in Definition~\ref{def:common-graph}, the subdiagram of the main roots is $K^{(2)}_{4,4}$.
 It has $8$ $(-2)$-roots corresponding to the vertices of $K_{4,4}$ and $16$ $(-2)$-roots corresponding to the edges of $K_{4,4}$, for a total of $24$ main roots.

 The additional $24$ $(-4)$-roots $\alpha_C$ are in bijection with the sets of four disjoint edges in $G$, i.e.\ with the perfect matchings on the set of vertices of $G$.
 The intersection numbers are